-Effective April 1, 2008, the Group adopted AS 30, "Financial Instruments: Recognition and Measurement", to the extent that the adoption did not conflict with existing accounting standards and other authoritative pronouncements of Company Law and other regulatory requirements.
+Effective April 1, 2008, the Group adopted AS 30, "Financial Instruments : Recognition and Measurement", to the extent that the adoption did not conflict with existing accounting standards and other authoritative pronouncements of Company Law and other regulatory requirements.

 Forward and options contracts are fair valued at each reporting date.
 The resultant gain or loss from these transactions is recognized in the profit or loss account.
 The Group records the gain or loss on effective hedges, if any, in the foreign currency fluctuation reserve until the transactions are complete.
 On completion, the gain or loss is transferred to the consolidated Profit and Loss account of that period.
-To designate a forward or options contract as an effective hedge, management objectively evaluates and evidences with appropriate supporting documents at the inception of each contract whether the contract is effective in achieving offsetting cash flows attributable to the hedged risk.
-In the absence of a designation as effective hedge, a gain or loss is recognized in the consolidated Profit and Loss account.
+To designate a forward or options contract as an effective hedge, management objectively evaluates and evidences with appropriate supporting documents at the inception of each contract whether the contract is effective hedge, a gain or loss is recognized in the consolidated Profit and Loss account.
 Currently, the hedges undertaken by the Group are all ineffective in nature and the resultant gain or loss consequent to fair valuation is recognized in the consolidated Profit and Loss account at each reporting date.